Closing a Privately Owned Business

 • This type of closure is called a Members Voluntary Liquidation (MVL) and the first key factor is that the business must be solvent.
 It should also have distributable reserves exceeding £25,000.

-• One of the main reasons for selling outright is to receive the benefit of Entrepreneurs Relief on the Capital Gains Tax (CGT) usually only achieved through a sale.
-But this can still be possible through closing down.
+• One of the main reasons for selling outright is to receive the benefit of Entrepreneurs’ Relief on the Capital Gains Tax (CGT) usually only achieved through a sale, but this can still be possible through closing down.

 • To close your business you must firstly ensure that all debts have been paid, all monies owed received, and that all taxes are up to date.
 You must also cancel any contracts of any type.
 By implication the business whilst still theoretically trading will in effect be almost dormant.

-• You will then be to be able to withdraw any cash reserves from the business, which are entirely your property as owner, but your key aim will be to do so in the most tax efficient manner.
+• You will then be able to withdraw any cash reserves from the business, which are entirely your property as owner, but your key aim will be to do so in the most tax efficient manner.

 • To qualify for Entrepreneurs Relief, your company must have traded for at least 12 months prior, and you as owner must own more than 5% of the share capital.

 • The Capital Distribution must be made through a formal liquidation, and you will need to appoint a Liquidator, pass a special resolution and a declaration of solvency.
-The costs of all this can be relatively high, as there will be liquidators fees, plus various official fees.
+The costs of all this can be relatively high, as there will be liquidator’s fees, plus various official fees.

 • Once a liquidator is appointed, the Company itself will not carry on any further business (other than necessary to assist the liquidation) and all your powers and responsibilities as Director will cease, and pass to the liquidator.